CROP SELECTION & AVAILABILITY

 FULTON STREET FARMERS MARKET STAND

 Find us on Saturdays at the Fulton Street Market from 8-2 PM during the season and 10-1 PM in the winter–our stall is on the east side of the market.
 Look for the Green Wagon Farm sign!

-Here we’ll be vending a full-spread of the freshest, seasonal vegetables.
+Here we vend a full-spread of the freshest, seasonal vegetables.
 Feel free to stop by any Saturday to talk to us about bulk orders; we’d be happy to meet your sauerkraut needs, provide the salad for your next big shindig or stock an heirloom tomato bar for your wedding.

 AREA RESTAURANTS & DISTRIBUTORS

 If you frequent farm-to-table restaurants in Grand Rapids, there’s a good chance you’ve been served some Green Wagon fare.
 Area chefs have worked alongside us in our fields, shared meals at our picnic table, and helped us create on-farm dinners for our community.